Backup

 Managed, scheduled, encrypted backups for your PostgreSQL and MongoDB databases.

-Backup takes scheduled backups of your PostgreSQL and MongoDB databases and stores them encrypted in S3 – either in Norcube-managed storage or in your own bucket.
+Backup takes scheduled backups of your PostgreSQL and MongoDB databases and stores them encrypted in S3 — either in Norcube-managed storage or in an S3-compatible bucket you own.
 You connect a database, attach a backup policy (cron schedule + retention + destination), and Backup handles execution, encryption, downloads, and cleanup.

 When a backup fires — scheduled or manual — Backup launches a short-lived, isolated worker container that:

-2. Streams pg_dump or mongodump output directly to S3 – no local disk, no intermediate files.
+2. Streams pg_dump or mongodump output through gzip directly to S3 — no local disk, no intermediate files.

-4. Reports the result back to the Backup control plane.
+3. Reports the result (S3 location, size, duration — or a classified, human-readable error) back to the Backup control plane.

 Pricing